Escartem/HoyoDL/README.md

 ## Downloading a file

-To download a file, call `downloadFile()` and specify its path, the game and version must be defined.
+To download a file, call `downloadFile()` and specify its path, the game and version must be defined :

 ```py
 >>> dl = client.downloadFile("GenshinImpact.exe")